Chrism-un/Chrism-un/README.md

 ### Hi there 👋

 My name is Christopher.
-I'm french blockchain developer and NFT Expert.
-I build many NFTs collections for many peope.
+I'm french blockchain developer.
+I build many NFTs collections for many people.
 Here are some ideas to get you started:

 - 🔭 I’m currently working with the agency named AL Dente, based on Paris.
 I build NFT collection for luxury brand (Kering, Pucci etc.)